Categories

 If someone has the right to pursue their own brand of happiness, does another person have the liberty to say they disapprove?

-Do we protect the rights of all people, even those who deny these rights to others—those who subjugate their women, those who steal and kill, those who wish to rob the rest of us of our liberty?
+Do we protect the liberty of all people, even those who deny others the right to life and pursuit of happiness?
+Those who steal and kill, those who abuse and defraud and devalue others?

 Grateful to Be an American